enthralled/Favicon-Finder/README.md

 Instructions to deploy on your local machine:
 1. Clone the repo into a directory of your choosing.
 2. cd into the new directory (by default, 'Favicon-Finder').
 3. To setup the DB (MySQL), create a database called 'favicon' in MySQL (note that it doesn't necessarily need to be given that name; this is just going off of the DB settings already present in the settings.py file).
-Similarly, update the username and password in the settings.py file for your local copy of MySQL.
+Similarly, update the username and password in the settings.py file for your local MySQL instance.
-4. Set up the requisite tables by running migrations against the DB (python manage.py migrate).
+4. Set up the requisite tables by running migrations against the DB ('python manage.py migrate').
+5. OPTIONAL: load the data from favicon_data.json (~207k rows) into the DB ('python manage.py loaddata favicon_data.json').
+Note that I personally have not attempted this, so this may not work as intended.
-5. run 'python manage.py runserver' from the command line.
+6. run 'python manage.py runserver' from the command line.
-6. go to localhost:8000 in your browser (note that I used Chrome throughout the development process) and you should be good to go.
+7. go to localhost:8000 in your browser (note that I used Chrome throughout the development process) and you should be good to go.